Sara Eatherton-Goff

 While I spent most of my time engaged in meetings and appointments, my husband worked and our kids were on screens basically the entire week.

-I tell myself that all these missed opportunities are a season, and it will pass, but as a new acquaintance with grown children pointed out: my oldest is twelve and is in the place where she hardly wants to do anything anymore, let alone do it with her family.
-Pulling no punches, this acquaintance, in regard to her ever wanting to do things with the family anymore, said, “That ship has sailed.”
+I tell myself that all these missed opportunities are a season, and it will pass, but as a new acquaintance with grown children pointed out: my oldest [was] 12 and is in the place where she hardly wants to do anything anymore, let alone do it with her family.
+Pulling no punches, in regard to her ever wanting to do things with the family anymore, the acquaintance said, “That ship has sailed.”

 A photo I captured of the first day of snow dusting.
 Downtown, Seattle, Washington (U.S.)